dennismohan/backend-interview/README.md

 #### Via the command line:

-Assuming you've installed JDK12 and Gradle 6+, you can invoke Gradle directly by doing `gradle :mystery-duplicates:run` or `gradle :json-manipuation:run` on the command line.
+Assuming you've installed JDK12 and Gradle 6+, you can invoke Gradle directly by doing `gradle :mystery-duplicates:run` or `gradle :json-manipulation:run` on the command line.

 #### Please Note: